 Dr Howard Williamson is Professor of European Youth Policy in the School of Humanities, Law and Social Sciences at the University of Glamorgan, Wales.
 He previously worked at universities of Oxford, Cardiff, and Copenhagen, as well as being a practicing youth worker for over 20 years and a member of the Youth Justice Board.

-Malcolm is a senior partner of the London-based, European private equity firm Charterhouse.
+Malcolm is a senior Adviser of the London-based, European private equity firm Charterhouse.
 He is a Bronze, Silver and Gold Award holder from his Scottish schoolboy days.
 He is a Trustee of The Duke of Edinburgh’s Award, Columba 1400 and the Badenoch Trust.
 Malcolm also serves as a Director of London Scottish Rugby.

 Ashok J Rabheru CVO DL

 Recently retired as a DofE Trustee, he chairs the Committee co-ordinating fundraising efforts between the DofE in the UK and the International Award Foundation which is also based in the UK.